Pneumonia

 Pneumonia types may also be divided according to the place where the inflammation occurs in the lungs.

-Viral pneumonia.
-What are the characteristics?
+Viral Pneumonia.
+What are the Characteristics?

 Due to damage to the lung defense apparatus, they facilitate the penetration of microorganisms, changing the properties of normal secretion and destroying the respiratory epithelium.
 Among the viruses, the RS virus plays the most significant role, although there can also be adenoviruses, parainfluenza viruses, enteroviruses, and others.